Obamacare / ACA Subsidy Calculator

 Is Obamacare free?

-Obamacare health insurance usually isn't free for most people, and those who get subsidies typically pay an average of $74 per month.
-Obamacare might be free if you earn close to the federal poverty level because costs are on a sliding scale based on your income.
+Obamacare health insurance usually isn't free, and those who get subsidies typically pay an average of $74 per month.
+Obamacare might be free if you don't earn much, as costs are on a sliding scale based on your income.
+And those with very low incomes might be eligible for free insurance through Medicaid instead.

 What are the income limits for health insurance subsidies?

-To qualify for health insurance subsidies, you'll typically need to earn between $15,060 and $60,240 as a single person or between $31,200 and $124,800 as a family of four.
-But the income limits are not exact, and you can still qualify with a higher income if your costs for health insurance are very high.
+To qualify for health insurance subsidies, you'll typically need to earn between $15,650 and $62,600 as a single person or between $32,150 and $128,600 as a family of four.
+But you can still qualify with a higher income if your costs for health insurance are very high.

 Who is eligible for Obamacare?